Knight Rider: Knight Rider: The Game (2002)

 Knight Rider: The Game is a video game based on the original television series of the same name.
 It was developed by Davilex Games and distributed by Tri Synergy, and was released on November 22, 2002.
 The game allows the player to take control of KITT – the Knight Industries Two Thousand, in a range of missions including, racing, exploring, chasing and others.
 The player also meets famous villains from the original series, including KARR and Garthe Knight.

 Knight Rider: The Game 2 (2004)

 Knight Rider: The Game 2 is a video game sequel to Knight Rider: The Game, which was again developed by Davilex Games and was published by Koch Media on November 5, 2004, for PC and PlayStation 2.

+Knight Rider Pinball (2024)

+Zen Studios released a Knight Rider table for Pinball FX on May 16, 2024 as part of the Universal Pinball: TV Classics pack.
+Includes modes taken from episodes "Goliath" (season 2), "Trust Doesn't Rust" (season 1), "Goliath Returns" (season 2), and "K.I.T.T. vs. K.A.R.R." (season 3).